danvet/danvet.github.io/_posts/2022-08-03-locking-hierarchy.md

   what they built.
 That's an impressive violation of the ["Make it Correct" principle](/2022/07/locking-engineering.html#2-make-it-correct).

-* It seems also very tempting to build terrible variations of the [no lock patterns](#level-0-no-locking).
+* It seems also very tempting to build terrible variations of the ["no locking" patterns](#level-0-no-locking).
 It's very easy to screw them up by extending them in a bad way, e.g. reference counting with weak reference or RCU optimizations done wrong very quickly leads to a complete mess.
 There's a